jeremygradisher/resources/README.md

 # Resources

-## Things that I commonly need for software development:
+Things that I commonly need for software development:

-# Ruby on Rails Resouces:
+## Ruby on Rails Resouces:

----
+Create Ruby on Rails app locally:
 ```
 $ rails new test123 --database=postgresql